 Max Elevation: we do not gain height this day

 Walking Hours: 2-3 hrs

 In light of its inevitable charm and magnificence, trekkers find it impossible to leave Dingboche without spending a day.
-It’s probably why most hikers take a day off for a self-guided tour of the village.
+It’s probably why most hikers take a day off for a self-guided village tour.

-There’s a helipad at the west of Imja River, which allows visitors to take a flight and reach the village in no time.
+There’s a helipad on the west of the Imja River, which allows visitors to take a flight and reach the village in no time.
 Those who’re pressed for time take a private aircraft for the getaway to the deserted mountain.